• Home

 HasSystemPadding

-- Description: Controls whether the popup respects system padding (e.g., status bar, navigation bar).
-Set to
+• Description: Controls whether the popup respects system padding (e.g., status bar, navigation bar).
+Set to false for full-screen popups.

 prism:PopupDialogLayout.HasSystemPadding="False"